 Avanafil (sold as Stendra®)

 Each erectile dysfunction medication is slightly different — some drugs last for longer, while others produce fewer side effects.
-You can learn more about the key differences between these ED drugs in our guide to the best medications for erectile dysfunction.
+Learn more about the key differences between these ED drugs here.

-Men’s health is an emergency light problem for most guys — it doesn’t get much attention until a problem puts you in park.
-Dealing with a lost erection can feel like a serious blow to your confidence, but it doesn’t need to be something you dwell on — or experience again.
+Health is a check engine light problem for most guys — it doesn’t get much attention until a problem puts you in park.
+Dealing with a lost erection can feel like a serious blow to your confidence, but it doesn’t need to be something you dwell on or experience again.

 To get back on the road, remember the following:

-ED medications can make keeping an erection easier, and give you a confidence boost in bed, and therapy can help too.
+ED medications can make keeping an erection easier.
+These drugs increase blood flow to the penis to promote healthy erections.
+They can also give you a confidence boost in bed.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at blog@forhims.com!